Kuramura300/Custom-Crafting-Framework/README.md

 The framework is generic so that it is able to support a wide range of implementations, not limited to item crafting (it could be used for spell crafting or creating robots from different parts for example).

 See the [wiki](https://github.com/Kuramura300/Custom-Crafting-Framework/wiki) for more details on how the framework works and how it can be used.

+## Unity version

+This framework was created using Unity Editor 2021.3.11f1 (LTS).

+## Setting up the Unity package

+Details on how to set up the package in a Unity project are available [here](https://github.com/Kuramura300/Custom-Crafting-Framework/wiki/Usage#unity-setup).